functionhaus/archivist/README.md

 something like a `parsed_content` attribute to the parsed articles flag, which will contain content parsed as Earmark.
 Setting this value to `nil` will cause the article parser not to parse the content at compile-time.

-* The intent of the `application` flag is to be able to define an OTP app as the target for the archive, allowing for the archived data to be called from a besides the one in which `Archivist.Archive` is used. **Please note that this functionality is currently not working and should not be used until further notice in this README.**

 * Also note that that swapping out the content and article parsers with different modules currently is not supported. `ContentParser` and